nxrighthere/ValveSockets-CSharp/README.md

 `ConfigurationValue.ClientMinPingsBeforePingAccurate` minimum number of lifetime pings that need to send, before think that estimate is solid.
 The first ping to each cluster is very often delayed because of NAT, routers not having the best route, etc. Until a sufficient number of pings is sent, our estimate is often inaccurate.

 `ConfigurationValue.ClientSingleSocket` set all datagram traffic to originate from the same local port.
-By default, we open up a new UDP socket (on a different local port) for each relay.
-This is not optimal, but it works around some routers that don't implement NAT properly.
-If intermittent problems occur talking to relays that might be NAT related, try toggling this flag.

-`ConfigurationValue.IPAllowWithoutAuth` set all datagram traffic to originate from the same local port.
 By default, a new UDP socket is open up (on a different local port) for each relay.
 This is not optimal, but it works around some routers that don't implement NAT properly.
 If intermittent problems occur talking to relays that might be NAT related, try toggling this flag.

+`ConfigurationValue.IPAllowWithoutAuth` don't automatically fail IP connections that don't have a strong authenticator.
+On clients, this means connection attempts will be made even if it can't get a cert.
+On the server, it means that a connection will not be automatically rejected due to authentication failure.

 `ConfigurationValue.TimeoutSecondsInitial` timeout value in seconds, to use when first connecting.